Roland Go Piano Review (88 keys)

 The compact design allows you to use your creativity with it, in the same range of keys with an acoustic piano.
-Because of the compact design, you can be very flexible where you're playing, many piano player enjoy the feeling of being able to play their own digital piano anywhere anytime.
+Because of the compact design, you can be very flexible where you're playing.
+Many piano players enjoy the feeling of being able to play their own digital piano anywhere anytime.

-The 10Wx10W speakers allow you to play with batteries, If that's needed, otherwise you can just play the Go piano with a normal power adapt.
+The 10Wx10W speakers allow you to play with batteries, If that's needed, otherwise you can just play the Go piano with a normal power adapter.

-It's became normal nowadays to use combination of buttons, for example to change the sound and the metronome's tempo.
+It's becamo normal nowadays to use a combination of buttons, for example to change the sound and the metronome's tempo.